-Contaminants are sequestered in the TOC fraction of sediments (USEPA 2003a in NOAA 2008, USEPA 2003b in National Oceanic and Atmospheric Administration [NOAA] 2008, USEPA 2003c in NOAA 2008).
+Contaminants are sequestered in the TOC fraction of sediments (USEPA 2003a in NOAA 2008, USEPA 2003b in NOAA 2008, USEPA 2003c in NOAA 2008).
 Dredging and disposal causes resuspension of the sediments into the water column and the contaminants that may be associated with the sediment particles.
 The disturbance of bottom sediments during dredging can release metals (e.g., lead, zinc, mercury, cadmium, copper), hydrocarbons (e.g., PAHs), hydrophobic organics (e.g., dioxins), pesticides, pathogens, and nutrients into the water column and allow these substances to become biologically available either in the water column or through trophic transfer (Wilbur and Pentony 1999 in NOAA 2008, USEPA 2000 in NOAA 2008, Nightingale and Simenstad 2001b in NOAA 2008).

-Sediment grain size analyses conducted for a Construction Dredging Feasibility Study at Charlie, Sierra and SRF Wharves indicates that sediments in the area of Sierra Wharf consists primarily of fine grained materials with relatively high amounts of TOC (≤ 0.17 % dry weight) (NAVFAC Pacific 2006).
+Sediment grain size analyses conducted for a Construction Dredging Feasibility Study at Charlie, Sierra and SRF Wharves indicates that sediments in the area of Sierra Wharf consists primarily of fine grained materials with relatively high amounts of TOC ( $\leq 0.17$ % dry weight) (NAVFAC Pacific 2006).
 As a result, these sediments have a higher potential to temporarily release contaminants to the water column and reduce DO when resuspended by dredging.
 Ambient water quality conditions are expected to return shortly after the completion of dredging, however, based on historical practices, controls would be implemented to prevent sediments from migrating beyond the action area, including silt containment and frequent monitoring of effectiveness of suspended sediment containment.
 The sedimentation controls would prevent significant impacts to aquatic communities and water quality outside of the action area.
-Should sediment control measures fail, dredging activity would cease immediately.

 Physical Impacts of Ocean Disposal of Sediment.
 There is the possibility that an ODMDS would be available for the placement of dredged material generated by this project should the dredged material pass chemical testing parameters for ocean disposal.
-A detailed discussion of the ODMDS is contained in the EIS for the ODMDS designation (USEPA 2010).
+A detailed discussion of the ODMDS is contained in the EIS for the ODMDS designation (USEPA 2009a).